 Terrorism and organised crime are among the leading global threats of our times.

-There is a growing global consensus that the threat of groups such as the Islamic State, Al-Qaeda, Al Shabaab and Boko Haram requires not only security-based counter-terrorism measures downstream but also systematic steps to counter the appeal of violent extremism upstream and to address the underlying conditions that drive individuals to radicalise and join violent groups.
+There is a growing global consensus that governments can no longer rely on countering these threats with traditional security strategies and policies.
+Terrorist groups such as the Islamic State, Al-Qaeda, Al Shabaab and Boko Haram require not only security-based counter-terrorism measures downstream, but also systematic steps to counter the appeal of violent extremism upstream, in order to address the underlying conditions that drive individuals to radicalise and join extremist groups.

-In the area of executive education, the terrorism and organised crime cluster collaborates with global stakeholders in designing tailored courses on preventing violent extremism and helping countries to implement UN Security Council Resolution 2178 by providing policymakers and practitioners with tools for designing better national CVE/PVE strategies.
+In the area of executive education, the terrorism and organised crime cluster collaborates with global stakeholders in designing tailored courses on preventing violent extremism and helping countries to implement UN Security Council Resolution 2178 by providing policymakers and practitioners with the right tools to build and designing better national CVE/PVE strategies.
+The GCSP conducts several courses a year on Designing National Strategies on Preventing Violent Extremism as well as with partners.
 In practical terms, the cluster organises conferences and dialogue events with specific stakeholders to design new strategies on preventing and countering violent extremism.